-The LRSP document is a prerequisite for applying for the HSIP Cycle XI and SS4A grant applications.
-On September 6, 2022, City Council authorized the submittal of a HSIP Cycle XI grant in the amount up to \$10 million.
-The Public Works Department submitted similar grant applications for both the HSIP Cycle XI Grant and SS4A Federal Grant, each with a total project cost of \$9,018,200 on September 12, 2022 and September 15, 2022, respectively.
+A draft LRSP document was prerequisite for applying for the Cycle XI Highway Safety Improvement Program (HSIP) grant funds and the USDOT Safe Streets for All (SS4A) grant funds.
+On September 6, 2022, City Council authorized the submittal of a Cycle XI HSIP grant in the amount up to \$10 million.
+The Public Works Department applied for both the Cycle XI HSIP grant funds and US Department of Transportation Safe Streets and Roads for All (SS4A) grant funds, each with a total project cost of \$9,018,200 on September 12, 2022, and September 15, 2022, respectively.